 On March 22, 2023 the European Commission proposed a Directive on Green claims, putting forward new rules to stop misleading environmental claims and ensure trustworthy information on the sustainability of products.

-Presently there are about 230 environmental labels in use in the EU, with half lacking verification from a third party.
+Estimated there are about 200+ environmental labels in use in the EU, with half lacking verification from a third party.
 This leads to confusion for consumers and creates an uneven playing field for companies making a genuine effort to improve their environmental performance.

 The main objective of the Green Claims Directive is to combat greenwashing (false product claims) by establishing clear guidelines for companies on promoting environmental claims to consumers.